tobyhodges/fair-research-software/episodes/06-code-readability.md

 We will now learn about a few software best practices we can follow to help create readable code.

-## Code layout
+## Place `import` statements at the top

-Our script currently places import statements throughout the code.
+Let's have a look our code - the first thing we may notice is that our script currently places import statements throughout the code.
-Python convention is to place all import statements at the top of the script so that dependant libraries are clearly visible and not buried inside the code (even though there are standard ways of describing dependencies - e.g. using `requirements.txt` file).
+Conventionally, all import statements are placed at the top of the script so that dependant libraries are clearly visible and not buried inside the code (even though there are standard ways of describing dependencies - e.g. using `requirements.txt` file).
 This will help readability (accessibility) and reusability of our code.

 Our code after the modification should look like the following.